hiroavant/hello-world/README.md

 Hi Everyone!

 This is Hiroshi here.
-I am a stduent of Laksamana and now studying website development.
+I am a student of Laksamana College and now studying website development.
 I am writing this for a tutorial test.